 When you attend your first AA or NA meeting, the environment may feel a bit awkward.
 You’re just re-learning what it feels like to be sober, and you may not be ready to open up to a room full of strangers.

 In fact, you may be surprised that some members are so comfortable talking about their pasts.
 But that’s the beauty in these groups.
 There are members in all stages of their recoveries, so you get a lot of diversity.

 As a newbie, however, how do you get to the point of sharing?
 Do you really need to share anyway?
 In this post, we want to talk about the importance of opening up and making the most of your AA or NA meetings.

 Why is it Important to Share at Your Meetings?

-Here are the benefits to sharing at AA or NA:-
+Here are the benefits of sharing at AA or NA:-

 - Release pent up stress and tension

 - Get fresh perspectives from people outside your circle

 - Offer hope and inspiration to those who are struggling

 - Find clarity in issues you’re dealing with